Ecological ideas and alternatives

 If the volume of parcels could be reduced by a third or even half by using more precisely fitting shipping packaging solutions and unnecessary filling material, approximately 500,000 tonnes of CO2 emissions could be saved annually in Germany alone.
 We at DREI V have the tailor-made products for this.

 We see enormous potential here for sustainable business and active environmental protection.
 That's why we have developed DREI V shipping packaging solutions that are precisely designed to generate as little volume as possible during shipping and in some cases completely eliminate unnecessary filling material.
 And of course, the packaged goods, regardless of whether they are delicate or very sensitive, are transported safely to the recipient.
-With the innovative SAFEBOX paper fixation packaging, DREI V GmbH even won the German Packaging Award in the Logistics and Material Flow category in 2018 and the Worldstar in 2019.
+With the innovative ECOSNAP paper fixation packaging, DREI V GmbH even won the WorldStar Award 2023 in the E-Commerce category in 2023 and the German Packaging Award in the Logistics and Material Flow category in 2022.

 DREI V retention packaging - the intelligent solutions